zarq/zarq.github.io/README.md

 And since we're seeing overlap between lines, let's make the line height bigger and follow [https://glyphsapp.com/learn/vertical-metrics](https://glyphsapp.com/learn/vertical-metrics).

+Took some time to check out Glyph's plugins and scripts, some of those are useful, in particular 'Show Siblings'.

+The `Y` is interesting.
+I thought I could copy a `V` and add a stem, but that doesn't really work out.

 [See the font in action here!](2025-12-22/sample.html)